-When you’re getting ready to use the pump again, I would suggest re-washing the pump parts and bottles that you plan to reuse.
+When you’re getting ready to use the pump again, I would suggest washing and sterilizing the pump parts and bottles that you plan to reuse.

-One note – old pump parts can sometimes lose suction, so it’s not a bad idea to get some new sets of pump parts too when you start pumping again.
+Then, you can compare the level of suction from the new set with your old pump parts.
 This way you’ll be able to tell by comparing the level of suction if your old parts aren’t doing the job anymore.
-However, old pump parts sometimes do work just fine and it’s good to have lots of sets, so if they’re working, you’ll want to keep them.
+(Old pump parts sometimes do work just fine and it’s good to have lots of sets, so if they’re working, you’ll want to keep them.)

 How to Sell or Donate Your Breast Pump

 If you are done with your pump forever, selling your used breast pump – or donating it – may be an option.
 However, used pumps should only be reused by another individual when they are a closed system pump.
 If you have an open system pump, you should not sell or donate your used breast pump.